Abolajikingsley/Abolajikingsley/README.md

 - 👋 Hi, I’m @AbolajiOsobamiro
-- 👀 I’m interested in app development
+- 👀 I’m interested in app development and backend web development
-- 🌱 I’m currently learning flutter and dart
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me danielfieldman222@gmail.com
+- 📫 How to reach me abolajimichael2002@gmail.com

 <!---
 Abolajikingsley/Abolajikingsley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.